-It may be a screenshot you've taken on a Mac or a scanned image of your personal ID or credit card.
+So you wanted to hide a portion of a picture before sharing it?
+It may be a screenshot you take on a Mac or a scanned image of your personal ID or credit card.

 The question is: how to blur the parts that only include private information you don’t want to expose?

-Method 1: Remove the section in Preview
+Method 1: Remove Part of an Image via Preview

-Method 2: Override the section in Preview
+Method 2: Override Part of an Image in Preview

 Likewise, open the image in Preview first.